DiegoG1019/D_API/README.md

 ### Endpoints

 * API/TEST
+	This controller contains methods intended to be used to test the API and probe its availability

 	Defined in [TestController.cs](/D_API/Controllers/TestController.cs), this controller has the following `endpoints`:
 	- `GET:*/api/test/probe`: Probes the API to see if it's alive, can be used anonymously (without a JWT)
 	- `GET:*/api/test/probeAuth`: Probes the API, can only be used by authenticated users, under any role